Can You Make Money Bitcoin Mining?

 Lately I've been investigating bitcoin mining as a source of passive income.
 I've decided that this is very different from trying to make money by publishing online content.
 To have a chance of earning anything at all, it requires a fairly big initial investment.

 Most people are now familiar with bitcoins, even if they've never used them, as the new virtual currency.
 It is the first currency to be controlled by a cryptographic protocol rather than a central bank.
 Basically you pay for something by sending BTC from a virtual wallet in your computer to the merchant's computer.

 So how can you make money from this?.
 Well, theoretically, your computer can become a node in the network that processes and verifies the transactions.
 With every blockchain that is processed a new block of 25 coins, worth around $2500 at today's prices, is created.
 This is known as bitcoin mining.

 Update Jan.
 2014.
 The mining difficulty has increased 50x since I wrote this article.
 Today it stands at 1.4 billion.
 This means that if my pool found a block once a day in July, it now takes over a month.
 This makes mining with anything but the most powerful ASICs completely pointless.

-On the other hand, the price of BTC has skyrocketed (close to $1000 today), however it doesn't quite make up for the rise in difficulty.
-According to the profit calculator mining at 5 GH/s will get you $1.5 a day.
+The price of BTC has skyrocketed (close to $1000 today), however it doesn't quite make up for the rise in difficulty.
+According to the profit calculator mining at 5 GH/s will get you $1.50 a day.
 But check for yourself because it can change dramatically.